Department of Software Technology

 The department employs over 25 faculty and 100 postdoctoral and PhD researchers.

-The department is organized into three layers with their corresponding sections: systems layer - Distributed Systems and Embedded Software, software layer - Programming Languages and Software Engineering and information layer - Algorithmics and Web Information Systems covering the main research themes of the department.
+The department is organized into three layers with their corresponding sections: systems layer - Distributed Systems and Embedded and Networked Systems, software layer - Programming Languages and Software Engineering and information layer - Algorithmics and Web Information Systems covering the main research themes of the department.
+Additional there is the section Computer Science & Engineering Teaching Team covering all teaching activities of the department.

 The department's management team consists of the heads of the sections, the director of the computer science education programs Hans Tonino, and the department coordinator Janneke Hermans.
 The management team is chaired by the Head of Department Arie van Deursen.